hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/labX_manual.md

 ## 4. Testing the AES design on the FPGA using the VIO IP Core
 In this section, we will run the AES design on the FPGA using the VIO IP Core.
 - Generate the bitstream *.bit file consisting of the AES along with the PLL and VIO IP core.
+- If you have an error when generating the bitsream (Unspecified IO Standard), check Section 8 for a possible solution.
 - If you have the Vivado Design Suite 2018.3 installed in your local machine, please skip this step.
 Otherwise, download the Vivado Lab Edition 2018.3 software on your local machine from [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
 Download the version given under "Vivado Lab Solutions - 2018.3  Full Product Installation" and install the same.
 - Open the Vivado Design Suite (or Lab Edition) 2018.3 software.
 Click on the "Open Hardware Manager," as indicated in the below figure.
 ![fig12](./pics/labX_manual_fig12.png)